googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 the color glyph description (see 5.7.11.2.3).
 The bounding box data can be variable within a variable font.

-NOTE: The bounding box of the BaseGlyphPaintRecord can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.
+NOTE: The bounding box data for the color glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.

 A valid color glyph definition shall define a bounded region—that is, it shall paint within a region for which a finite bounding box could be defined.
 The